AllBitsEqual/articles/articles/2021/2021-01-18_Series-DiscordBot-02.md

 ![](https://i.imgur.com/LdxxqzS.jpg)

-If you want to grab or compare with the code from last session, here's the [GitHub link to the respective tag](https://github.com/AllBitsEqual/allbotsequal/releases/tag/v0.0.1).
+If you want to grab or compare with the code from the last session, here's the [GitHub link to the respective tag](https://github.com/AllBitsEqual/allbotsequal/releases/tag/v0.0.1).

 ## Cleaning up
 First of all, we will replace our simple bot client instance with a more elaborate bot object.
-Within this new object, we will mirror our discord.Client() as client and as we are planning to expand our logging in the future, we are hiding our interim console.log behind bot.log with the comment to disable eslint for the no-console rule as before.
+Within this new object, we will mirror our discord.Client() as the client and as we are planning to expand our logging in the future, we are hiding our interim console.log behind bot.log with the comment to disable eslint for the no-console rule as before.
 That way we can use this for our logging and when we later introduce a better logger, we can do it right there.

 ```javascript
 // File: src/index.js